-Ben Dawson is an agent with the Bristol Foundation.
+Ben Dawson is an agent with the Brystol Foundation.

 That organization is a research facility employing some very impressive brainpower.
 It was formed by Dr. Kenneth Brystol, "a world-class physicist and educator" that Dawson has known for a couple decades.
 It is said of the man that "he had lightness in his step and brightness in his eyes that conveyed energy and enthusiasm, and his attitude was infectious.
 He reminded Dawson of the professor played by Christopher Lloyd in the movie Back to the Future".